bitromortac/lndmanage/README.md

 Requirements: python3.6, lnd v0.7.0-beta

+If you run this tool from a different host than the lnd host, make sure to copy `/path/to/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` and `/path/to/.lnd/tls.cert` to your local machine, which you need for later configuration.

 **Linux:**

 You can install lndmanage via two methods:

 1\.
-Install with pip:
+Install with pip (recommended):
 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
 $ python3 -m pip install lndmanage
 ```
-and afterwards you will have an executable `lndmanage` in your path.

 2\.
-From source:
+Install from source:
 ```
 $ git clone https://github.com/bitromortac/lndmanage
 $ cd lndmanage
 $ python3 -m venv venv
 $ source venv/bin/activate
-$ python3 -m pip install -r requirements.txt
+$ python3 setup.py install
 ```

 **Windows (powershell):**